-The number one employee benefit in Spain is life insurance.
-Medical insurance comes in at a close second as well as retirement a scheme since the public pension is being gradually reduced and employees are keen to supplement it.
-When asked to rank three other common benefits in order of importance, the average Spanish employee would likely mention death & permanent disability, and also accident and travel insurance.
+The number one employee benefit in Spain is medical insurance.
+Life and disability insurance come in at a close second as well as retirement a scheme since the public pension is being gradually reduced and employees are keen to supplement it.
+When asked to rank three other common benefits in order of importance, the average Spanish employee would likely mention medical, death & permanent disability, and also accident and travel insurance.

 Multinational companies implement employee benefits in Spain that are independent of public benefits in order to attract and retain talent.